 Zoe: [35:11] It’s been my absolute pleasure Derek and I’m really looking forward to hearing this podcast, so thank you.

 Derek: [35:18] That was Zoe LeBlanc, a doctoral student in history at Vanderbilt University.
 Zoe is so thoughtful about digital pedagogy and I’m glad we could feature her on the podcast.

-[35:41] You can also find us on Twitter where our handle is @leadinglinespod.
-Leading Lines is produced by the Vanderbilt Center for Teaching, The Vanderbilt Institute for Digital Learning that offers a scholarly communications at the Vanderbilt library and the Associate Provost for Digital Learning.
+[35:41] You can also find us on Twitter, where our handle is @leadinglinespod.
+Leading Lines is produced by the Vanderbilt Center for Teaching, The Vanderbilt Institute for Digital Learning, the Office of Scholarly Communications at the Vanderbilt Library and the Associate Provost for Digital Learning.

 [35:54] [background music]